Breckenridge Assault Lawyer

 What is Assault?

 Third-Degree Assault: Third-degree assault is when a person doesn’t intend to cause any harm, but does so by behaving in a reckless or negligent manner with the use of a deadly weapon.
-This level of assault is charged as a third-degree misdemeanor, and is the least serious assault charge you can be faced with in Colorado.
+This level of assault is charged as a third-degree misdemeanor and is the least serious assault charge you can be faced with in Colorado.

 Legal Defenses for Assault Charges in Breckenridge, Colorado

-The Contact Was Accidental: If you injured someone but the contact/the assault was unintentional, it’s possible that this could defeat the assault charge.
-If you acted recklessly but didn’t intend to assault or injure anyone, you could still be convicted but you would be charged with one of the less serious assault charges.
+The Contact Was Accidental: If you injured someone, but the contact/the assault was unintentional, it’s possible that this could defeat the assault charge.
+If you acted recklessly but didn’t intend to assault or injure anyone, you could still be convicted, but you would be charged with one of the less serious assault charges.

 Conviction May Bring Mandatory Prison Time

-For example, if you are charged with felony assault and charged with serious bodily injury or risk of permanent scarring, a conviction will bring a mandatory minimum prison sentence of five years or more.
+For example, if you are charged with felony assault and charged with serious bodily injury or risk of permanent scarring, a conviction will bring a mandatory minimum prison sentence of five years or more and may limit legal options for a reduced sentence.
+I have a proven track record of defending clients charged with these, and many other, criminal offenses; and, as an experienced trial lawyer, I can present evidence that challenges the prosecution’s case and illustrates why a conviction is unwarranted.

 Defending Your Reputation And Rights

-Contact a Breckenridge Assault Attorney
+Contact a Breckenridge Assault Lawyer at Our Criminal Law Firm Today